Weak convergence rates of spectral Galerkin approximations for SPDEs with nonlinear diffusion coefficients: Weak convergence for Galerkin approximations of SEEs with mollified nonlinearities

 \begin{lemma} Assume the setting in Section~\ref{sec:setting} and let $ \rho \in [ 0 , 1 - \vartheta ) $, $ I \in \grid(\set) $.
 Then

 \end{lemma}

 \begin{proof} First of all, note that for all $ t \in [0,T] $ it holds $ \P $-a.s.\ that

-The fact that mild solutions of \eqref{eq:Galerkin} are within a suitable class of solutions unique up to modifications (see, e.g., Theorem~7.4 (i) in Da Prato \& Zabczyk~\cite{dz92} for details) hence ensures that for all $ t \in [0,T] $ it holds $ \P $-a.s.\ that $ P_I( Y^I_t ) = X^I_t $.
+The fact that mild solutions of~\eqref{eq:Galerkin} are within a suitable class of solutions unique up to modifications (see, e.g., item~(i) of Theorem~7.2 in Da Prato \& Zabczyk~\cite{dz14} for details) hence ensures that for all $ t \in [0,T] $ it holds $ \P $-a.s.\ that $ P_I( Y^I_t ) = X^I_t $.
 An application of Proposition~\ref{prop:weak_regle0} hence proves that

 This completes the proof of Lemma~\ref{weak_regle0}. \end{proof}